athulyajayanv/token-smartcontract/README.md

-# METACRAFTERs Final Assessment - ETH Beginner
+# METACRAFTERS Final Assessment - ETH Beginner

 This Solidity program is a simple token management contract that shows the basic syntax and features of the Solidity programming language.